 Salary sacrifice to your Gold State Super account

-While you are a Gold State Super member, you need to contribute to your account.
-You can choose to contribute either 3%, 4% or 5% of your gross remuneration, depending on your needs.
+While you're a Gold State Super member, you need to contribute to your account.
+You can choose to contribute either 3%, 4% or 5% of your gross remuneration.

 The average rate you contribute over your entire membership period is known as your Average Contribution Rate (ACR).
 We accept contributions up to a maximum ACR of 5%1.

 If your contributions rate is below 5% for a period of time, you are able to increase your rate to 6% or 7% until your ACR becomes 5%.
 Once your ACR reaches 5%, you can't continue paying at a higher rate.